nymtech/docs/index.md

 Applications that need to defend against network-level monitoring can use Loopix - private messaging, VPNs, and other applications to enable strong privacy.

 A project wanting only private credentials, but no network defences, should be able use Coconut by itself.
 Conversely, an application that only needs to defend against network attackers can use Loopix by itself, without Coconut.
 But developers that need end-to-end protection at both the network and transaction level can use both together.

+# Directory

+The directory server handles presence and metrics.
+Temporarily centralized.

 # Building and Running Nym